-The system is monitored, as mentioned above, by the Audit Commission with the support of the Internal Audit and, ultimately, by the Board of Directors.
+The system is monitored, as mentioned above, by the Audit Commission and, ultimately, by the Board of Directors.

 F.3 Control activities

 Provide information on whether at least the following exist, indicating their main features:

 F.3.1.
 Procedures for reviewing and authorizing financial information and description of the ICFR, to be published on the stock markets, indicating those responsible, as well as documentation describing flows of activities and controls (including those relating to risk of fraud) of different transaction types that may significantly affect the financial statements, including the procedure for the accounting close and the specific review of judgments, estimates, assessments and relevant forecasts.